staticallyio/statically/network.md

 ## Uptime

-We keep users away from all downtime, we apply failover to each of our systems, for more information about Network Status, please check it in our [Status Page](https://status.marsble.com).
+We keep users away from all downtime, we apply failover to each of our systems, for more information about Network Status, please check it in our [status page](https://status.marsble.com).